How to Adopt

 - No matter how well-behaved your child or the dog is, never leave them alone in a room together.
 If a child bites someone at day care, he goes home with a note.
 If a dog bites someone, he goes to a 10-day quarantine and then a possible euthanasia.
 It’s that simple.
 Don’t put a dog in a situation where he could be at risk.
 The dog’s life is in your hands.

 - Be prepared to train your dog.
 We work with them from the moment they come to the rescue and you need to continue to work with them.
 If you experience a behavior issue, we want to hear from you.
 Most things are easy to address, but some may need a trainer and you need to be prepared to hire one.
+If you are adopting a puppy and have no vet references and/or never owned a dog on your own before, you must take obedience classes with the pup.

 - Dogs can be expensive.
 Dog food for a big dog will run between $75 and $150 depending on brand.
 Every month, your dog will need heart-worm and flea preventatives.
 That runs about $35 a month on average.
 Annual vet visits are expensive.
 As the dog gets older, vet care gets more expensive.
 Consider your budget and decide if you can afford a dog.